-• 25.1 Bildad offers a new presentation of

-the splendor of the world.
+• 25.1 Bildad offers a new presentation of the splendor of the world.
 The people of that time still had very primitive ideas about the origin of the world.
-They accepted the legends of neighboring people, the Canaanites and the Chaldeans, that presented the universe as organized by the gods after they had destroyed the monsters of chaos.
-For centuries, the Jews kept these images; they were satisfied to remove from the legends the references to pagan gods and spoke of a first victory of Yahweh at the beginning of the world.
-See also Isaiah 51:9.
+They accepted the legends of neighboring people, the Canaanites and the Chaldeans, who presented the universe as organized by the gods after they had destroyed the monsters of chaos.
+For centuries, the Jews 6Sheol is naked before God;